SF-WDI-LABS/mongoose-books-app/README.md

 Let's set a route to serve our `index.html`.
 We're just going to serve this on the route `/` for now.

 1. First let's be sure we follow the proper file location structure; so move `index.html` into a new `views` directory.
-(Create the directory.)
+(Create the directory first.)

 _A good express file tree structure_:

 ```
 ├── server.js  // your server code
-├── package.json    // lists dependencies; changed by npm install --save somePackage
+├── package.json    // project info and dependencies; changed by npm init or npm install --save somePackage
 ├── public  // i.e. client-side
 │   ├── images  // images to serve to client
-│   ├── javascripts
+│   ├── js  // or scripts or javascripts
 │       └── app.js   // client-side javascript file
-│   └── stylesheets
+│   └── css  // or styles or stylesheets
 │       └── style.css
 ├── vendor // an optional 2nd public directory that includes jQuery & bootstrap if we choose not to use a CDN
 └── views  // html files that we'll serve
 │   ├── index.html
 ```

-1. Since we're just going to serve this on the root route, `/`, change the current 'hello world' route to instead `res.sendFile('views/index.html' , { root : __dirname});`.
+1. We're just going to serve our index on the root route, `/`, so change the current `/` route from serving `'hello world'` to instead `res.sendFile('views/index.html' , { root : __dirname});`.
 This will just send the `index.html` file.

   > If you restart your server now and visit 'localhost:3000' in the browser, you'll notice the site looks a little different.
-That's because we're not serving the js and css files it needs.
+That's because we're not yet serving the js and css files the page needs.
 Let's fix that next.

 **Add Static Files (CSS, JS, Images)**

 1. Make a directory in your project called `public`; then create `public/css`, `public/js` and `public/images` subdirectories.
-Move `styles.css`, and `base.js`, into their public subdirectories.
+Move `style.css`, and `app.js`, into their public subdirectories.
 These files are called static files.

 1. Set up the express app to serve the static files (actually, the whole public directory.)